AliceRixte/bitmasks/README.md

-# flags
+# Bitmasks

-Bitmask utilities for boolean flags.
+Bitmasks for boolean flags.

 ## Usage

-Define your flag type as an enumeration:
+Define your flags as an enumeration:

 ```haskell
 import Data.Word